 Classes that have been dropped do not show on your SLCC transcript and do not affect your SLCC GPA.
 The deadline for dropping a class is three weeks after the college semester starts.
 Check the calendar for exact dates.
-If you need to drop a class you do so using the Drop/Withdrawal form.
+Students are responsible to drop themselves by the deadline using their SLCC MyPage.
+Visit the Dropping a Class tutorial for instructions on how to drop your class.
+Failure to do so could result in a failing grade.
 Be sure to check your MyPage account to verify that you have been successfully dropped from the class.

 Withdrawing from a Class

 Withdrawing from a class does not erase the class from your SLCC transcript, but shows up as a 'W' on your permanent SLCC transcript.
+Students who withdraw from a class are still responsible for paying tuition.
 Withdrawing does not affect the SLCC GPA, but several withdraws on a transcript could affect future academic goals.
-Prior to withdrawing, students should verify with their high school how withdrawing from a concurrent enrollment course may impact their high school transcript or after high school graduation.
+Prior to withdrawing, students should verify with their high school how withdrawing from a Concurrent Enrollment course can impact their high school transcript or after high school graduation.

-The deadline for withdrawing from a class is published each semester on the concurrent enrollment calendar.
+The deadline for withdrawing from a class is published each semester on the Concurrent Enrollment calendar.
 Students can withdraw with instructor’s approval anytime after the drop deadline and before the published withdrawal deadline.
-If you need to withdraw from a class you do so using the Drop/Withdrawal form.
+If you need to withdraw from a class you do so using the CE Withdrawal Form.
 Be sure to check your MyPage account to verify that you have been successfully withdrawn from the class.